snur206/reading-notes/201/class9notes.md

 - < label >: Represents a caption for a item in a user interface.
 Most important to build accessible forms.

-- < input >:
+- < input >: Creates interactive controls for web based forms to accept data from the user.

-- //<button>: Interactive element for the user by mouse, keyboard, finger, or voice command.
+- < button >: Interactive element for the user by mouse, keyboard, finger, or voice command.

 Web forms - working with user data - learn web development: MDN (no date) Learn web development | MDN.
 Available at: https://developer.mozilla.org/en-US/docs/Learn/Forms#:~:text=Web%20forms%20are%20a%20very,to%20control%20a%20user%20interface.
 (Accessed: November 2, 2022).